MJAlexander/states-mortality/README.md

-# US mortality
+# Misc mortality

-This repository contains code that broadly relate to looking at state- and county-level mortality in the US.
+This repository contains code of various mortality examples.

 - `us_hmd_example` shows how you can plot highest and lowest life expectancy over time using data from the United States Mortality Database: https://usa.mortality.org/
 - `CA_county_example` contains code to fit a subnational mortality model to estimate age-specific death rates in california over 1999-2016.